Decoding of (Interleaved) Generalized Goppa Codes

 \section{Decoding of Generalized Goppa Codes}

-In this section, we set up the \emph{key equation} for decoding generalized Goppa codes, present a decoding algorithm and prove that the decoder can decode up to half of the minimum distance. \begin{definition} Consider a binary generalized Goppa code $\Gamma(\cL,G)$ and an error vector $\e\in\F_2^n$ where $n=|\cL|$.
+In this section, we present an explicit decoding algorithm for GGCs, where the decoding principle has been mentioned in~\cite{noskov_one_2020}.
+This syndrome-based decoding algorithm is also a basis of the joint decoder for interleaved GGCs, which we present in~\cref{sec:IntDec}.
+Moreover, we show that the unique decoding radius for GGCs is $\floor{\frac{d}{2}}$, which is different from the usual form $\floor{\frac{d-1}{2}}$ for other codes by such decoding algorithm. \begin{definition} Consider a binary generalized Goppa code $\Gamma(\cL,G)$ and an error vector $\e\in\F_2^n$ where $n=|\cL|$.
 Let $\cE=\supp(\e)$.
 Define the \emph{syndrome polynomial}

 the \emph{error locator polynomial (ELP)}

 and the \emph{error evaluator polynomial (EEP)}

 \end{definition} Assume transmitting a codeword $\c\in\Gamma(\cL,G)$ and receiving a vector $\r=\c+\e\in\F_2^n$.
 The syndrome polynomial can be calculated from the received word $\r$ by